Tell the time

 April is in spring.

-In English, you use the preposition in to indicate something happening in a particular month.
-In Italian, however, the preposition a is used.
+In English, we typically use the preposition in when referring to a month.
+In Italian, the preposition a is used instead:

 A gennaio